 This isn’t even rational!
 Chill out, Jill.
 You are fine.
 My mind says in the voice of my many doctors in my head.

 For weeks, perhaps months, following my transplant Nick would tell me that my eyes were open so wide I had the ‘thousand-yard stare’.
 A phrase used to describe soldiers returning from war after WWII.
 I had no affect – no emotion in my face.
 Nick could never tell what I was thinking, he didn’t recognize the person in front of him.
 I think it scared him.
 It scared me.
 It scares me still.
 Because all I can do is feel, but I don’t have the words to express it.

 Sometimes my face turns to stone even now.
 Especially lately, with the pain.

 I have been told I have Post Traumatic Stress Disorder by a few of the mental health professionals I have seen; some of whom I still see regularly.
 Yes.
 This is true.
 Along with the impressive, and ever-growing, list of cardiologists I collect, I am also amassing a list of psychologists, psychiatrists, social workers and counsellors.

 Because, in addition to a new heart, I have been given another gift.

 I have anxiety.

 I have PTSD.

 I use the word GIFT here intentionally.
 Because without it I would not be able to write this down.
-Without it I would not have the awareness to be able to connect and learn to understand my new physical existence along with my mental one.
-They are intertwined after all.
-You know – the mind body connection?
+Without it, I would not have the awareness to be able to connect and learn to understand my new physical existence along with my mental one.
+They have intertwined after all.
+You know – the mind-body connection?
 No?
 Ask Buddha, it’s kind of his thing.

 I often find myself in a paradox.